MapColonies/cleanup-registry/README.md

 - `timeoutAfterFailure`: the duration in ms for the function to be delayed after inner rejection (not due to timeout), when passed a new attempt will be made. defaults to 500.

 ## TriggerOptions
-- `ignorePreError`: should ignore rejection by `preCleanup` hook, if not ignored and `preCleanup` rejects a finished event with `preFailed` will emit. defaults to true.
+- `ignorePreError`: should ignore rejection by `preCleanupHook`, if not ignored and `preCleanupHook` rejects a finished event with `preFailed` will be emitted. defaults to true.
-- `ignorePostError`: should ignore rejection by `postCleanup` hook, if not ignored and `postCleanup` rejects a finished event with `postFailed` will emit. defaults to true.
+- `ignorePostError`: should ignore rejection by `postCleanupHook`, if not ignored and `postCleanupHook` rejects a finished event with `postFailed` will be emitted. defaults to true.

 # Events
 it is possible to listen to the following events: